 Time: From 10:30am to 3pm | Location: Eastern Apron

-Step back in time and see how convicts used to pass the time in our historic games area.
+Step back in time and see how people used to pass the time in our historic games area.
 Try your hand at classic games like hopscotch, quoits and more!
 Plus, kites will also be available for you to enjoy.

 Time: 10:30am to 3pm | Location: Information tent